 Participants

 Participants were selected from an established cohort of community-dwelling older adults, the Hertfordshire Cohort Study (HCS), which includes individuals born in the county of Hertfordshire, in England, UK, between 1931–1939, and still living there in later life [37].
-As part of this larger study, in 1998-2003 3,225 participants agreed to be interviewed at home.
+As part of this larger study, in 1998-2003, 3,225 participants agreed to be interviewed at home.
 In late 2019 and early 2020, 176 of these participants were recruited into the NAPA (Nutrition and Physical Activity) Study, a randomised controlled trial of an intervention to support behaviour change (Healthy Conversation Skills) [38] aiming to test effectiveness of this approach in improving physical activity and nutrition outcomes in older adults.
 In this approach a trained researcher or health professional asks open discovery questions (generally beginning with ‘What’ or ‘How’) to help individuals identify something that they would like to change in their lifestyle and supports them to achieve these changes.
 Following a baseline home visit, participants in the intervention group received follow-up telephone calls, the main aim of these being to assess if participants were on track with the goals set at baseline, and to facilitate goal adjustment if necessary.
 In the course of undertaking these follow-up telephone calls, participants spoke of how COVID-19 was affecting their daily lives.
 For this qualitative study, data were included for analysis from NAPA Study participants who fulfilled the following pre-defined criteria: they were in the intervention arm, they had received a telephone call in March 2020, after the start of the official UK national lockdown (23 March 2020), and had received one or two subsequent calls up to October 2020.

 Data collection